In this article:

 What Can You Do With a Cosmetology Degree?

-With a Cosmetology degree, graduates have a wide range of career opportunities available to them in the beauty and personal care industry.
+With a cosmetology degree, graduates have a wide range of career opportunities available to them in the beauty and personal care industry.
 Some common career paths include:

 - Cosmetologist: Graduates can work as licensed cosmetologists, providing a variety of beauty and grooming services to clients.
 They may specialize in hair styling, hair coloring, makeup application, skincare, nail care, or a combination of services.
 Cosmetologists typically work in salons, spas, beauty clinics, or as freelancers, providing personalized services to clients to enhance their appearance and confidence.